riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 * customertracker-add
 * customertracker-newest

-We'll be taking an iterative approach so our application will still be usable throughout the conversion process.
+We'll be taking an iterative approach so our application will continue be usable throughout the conversion process.

 Let's get started!